Spontaneous anomalous Hall effect arising from an unconventional compensated magnetic phase in a semiconductor: Additional magnetotransport data

 \section{Additional magnetotransport data}

 Complementary to the magnetic field sweep measurements shown in the main text we show here angle dependent longitudinal and transveral resistivities for inplane magnetic fields.
 We rotate the magnetic field with various strength in the field plane and obtain the traces shown in Fig.~\ref{fig:mrrot}.
-Various harmonic contributions are observed.
-Analysis of the data shows that the strongest contributions to the longitudinal resistivity (Fig.~\ref{fig:mrrot}a,b) are as predicted the ones depending on $\cos(n\phi)$ with $n=2,4,6$.
-At high fields the six-fold contribution is strongest.
+Various harmonic contributions are observed which tend to saturate at the highest fields.
+Analysis of the data shows that the strongest contributions to the longitudinal resistivity (Fig.~\ref{fig:mrrot}a,b) depend as predicted on $\cos(n\phi)$ with $n=2,4,6$.
+These terms are even in the magnetic field and are attributed to the anisotropic magnetoresistance (AMR).
+At high fields, the six-fold contribution is strongest.
 It is noteworthy that the six-fold contributions in $\rho_{xx}$ and $\rho_{yy}$ follow the same pattern with minima observed at the same angles (0, 60, 120$^\circ$ ,\dots) whereas the two-fold contribution changes its sign and has a maximum at 0$^\circ$ in $\rho_{xx}$ while a minimum is observed at the same angle in $\rho_{yy}$.
 This indicates that the two-fold contribution is depending on the angle between N\'eel vector and current (non-crystalline AMR), whereas the six-fold contribution depends on the angle between N\'eel vector and crystal axis (crystalline AMR).

-The angle dependence of the transversal resistivity is shown in Fig.~\ref{fig:mrrot}c.
-In contrast to the longitudinal resistivities the two-fold contribution is strongest in this geometry.
+The angle dependence of the transversal resistivity is shown in Fig.~\ref{fig:mrrot}c and is dominated by the even contributions with two-fold and four-fold symmetry.
+In contrast to the longitudinal resistivities, the six-fold contribution is absent in this geometry.
 This is in agreement with the AMR contributions derived in Sec.~\ref{sec:tensorsym}.
 It also is in line with results in cubic/tetragonal systems, where crystalline AMR terms did not contribute to the transversal resistivities \cite{ranieri2008}.
 The amplitudes of the main contributions (two- and four-fold) do, however, agree with what was found in the corresponding longitudinal measurement.